-Intere will be many more than 200 nets that are re-routed.
-However, the amount of change to the design has been minimized to just the instances of the module that was changed.
+There will be many more than 200 nets that are actually re-routed.
+However, by using the selection set to filter the visible connectivity in this manner, the amount of visible change to the design has been minimized to just the instances of the module that was changed.